mariam138/globetrotters-gazette/README.md

 - I referred to the [Cloudinary documentation](https://cloudinary.com/documentation/django_integration) throughout the project also, especially in creating the **photo upload widget** and it's parameters.
 This code has been referenced throughout.
 - In my forms, I used the **Django Summernote** WYSIWYG editor for text fields to allow for custom editing.
 Installation and use was adapted from the [Django Summernote documentation](https://github.com/summernote/django-summernote)
 - For styling, I used **Bootstrap 5** as my framework, using the [documentation](https://getbootstrap.com/docs/5.3/getting-started/introduction/) for any adaptations of code.
+- I used **Django AllAuth** to help with user authorisation and creation.
+Basic installation and settings were done with help from the [AllAuth documentation](https://docs.allauth.org/en/latest/#)
+    - I used [this post](https://dev.to/gajesh/the-complete-django-allauth-guide-la3) for further help understanding settings when setting up AllAuth

 ### Other adaptations

 - Code to create a date picker widget when editing a user's profile is adapted from the [Django Forums](https://forum.djangoproject.com/t/cant-change-type-attribute-in-django-crispy-forms/10054)
 - Code to fix duplicate key value when saving instances of the **Profile** model is adapted from [Google Groups](https://groups.google.com/g/django-users/c/Pq-3UatNP60?pli=1)
+- Code to use signals to create a **Profile** model when a **User** model has also been created is adapted from [this post](https://dev.to/earthcomfy/django-user-profile-3hik) on **dev.to**.

 ## Acknowledgments